 2. Using SUMPRODUCT Formula with OR Logic

-Now, it might happen that you need a product count which has a sales amount of 2500 or 4500.
+Now, you might need a product count that has a sales amount of 2500 or 4500.
 In this case, you can use the SUMPRODUCT function with multiple OR criteria in the same column.
 Follow the steps below to do this.

 📌 Steps: